catupeloco/debian-clonezilla-multistrap/README.md

 # Introduction

-This project builds upon my previous work, ***"debian-multistrap"***, which was designed X2go server.
+This project builds upon my previous work, ***"debian-multistrap"***, which was designed to set up an X2go server.
 In this instance, the goal is to build a laptop/desktop image with the following components :
-- Debian 12 Bookworm
+- Debian 12 Bookworm.
-- Backport kernel for improved hardware compatibility
+- Backport kernel for improved hardware compatibility.
-- Latest Libreoffice
+- Latest Libreoffice.
-- Latest Google Chrome
+- Latest Google Chrome.
-- Latest XFCE
+- Latest XFCE.
-- Latest Firefox ESR
+- Latest Firefox ESR.
-- Latest Clonezilla recovery
+- Latest Clonezilla recovery.

 # Requirements